whomwah/rqrcode/README.md

 ```
 string - the string you wish to encode

-size   - the size of the qrcode (defaults to smallest size needed to encode the string)
+size   - the size (Integer) of the qrcode (defaults to smallest size needed to encode the string)

 level  - the error correction level, can be:
   * Level :l 7%  of code can be restored